top of page

 Burlington Springs Golf & Country Club sits on gently rolling land near the edge of the Escarpment.
 It is a par-72 at about 6,258 yards from the men’s tees and is widely appreciated for being friendly to newcomers while still engaging for seasoned players.

-Greens and fairways
+Greens and Fairways

 Large Penncross bentgrass greens are the star and are known locally for smooth pace.
 Fairways of bluegrass provide a cushioned, consistent lie.
 The overall design emphasizes position off the tee and a clean wedge game over all-out power.

-Club vibe and practice
+Club Vibe and Practice

 A casual clubhouse and patio set the tone.
 The driving range, plus putting and chipping areas, give you room to warm up or tune up.
 Leagues and social events add a community feel without the obligations of a formal membership.